Furball-Engine/Furball/README.md

 ## Windows

-Use the standard `dotnet publish` command
+Use the standard `dotnet publish -r win-x64` command

+### Notes
+The runtime identifier is required to properly copy the native libraries to the output folder, blame microsoft, not us

 ## Linux